 Action Lead Officer Achieved by

 Employment Policies

 Review our employment policies every three years:- Diane Hopkins

-Harassment at Work Policy August 2015

-Whistleblowing Policy and Procedure June 2015
+Whistleblowing Policy and Procedure October 2015

 Grievance Policy and Procedure June 2016

 Domestic Violence Policy September 2016

 Equal Opportunities in Employment Policy November 2016

 Flexible Working Policy September 2017

 Recruitment Processes

-Undertake training for recruiting managers outlining their responsibilities under the Equality Act, making reasonable adjustments, at interview and when considering the best applicant for the post, ensuring a fair and transparent process Diane Hopkins September 2014 (3 times a year)
+Undertake training for recruiting managers outlining their responsibilities under the Equality Act, making reasonable adjustments, at interview and when considering the best applicant for the post, ensuring a fair and transparent process Diane Hopkins Ongoing

 Workforce Monitoring Information

 Collection of information on protected characteristics (This is part of the VISION Development Project and approval needs to be given for this development to be prioritised by Efficiency Board).
 Cath Lewis March 2016

 Annual Reporting

-Draft and publish annual report on employment information by protected characteristic.
-Cath Lewis September 2015 (see above) ·
+Publish annual report on employment information by protected characteristic. (see above) Cath Lewis September 2015

 Action Lead Officer Achieved by

 Trade Union Consultation

 Undertake ongoing consultation on monitoring developments and future objectives.
 These are to be on the agenda annually for the LGS Forum.
-Diane Hopkins 28th April 2015
+Diane Hopkins April 2016

-No. of staff attending recruitment training % of participants of training sessions that considered their knowledge had increased No. of recruitment complaints
+No. of staff attending recruitment training

+% of participants of training sessions that considered their knowledge had increased No. of recruitment complaints

 Other measures are reported in the Annual Equalities Employment Information Report.
+(LINK)